arxlang/astx/docs/contributing.md

 ### Write Documentation

-AstX could always use more documentation, whether as part of the official AstX docs, in docstrings, or even on the web in blog posts, articles, and such.
+ASTx could always use more documentation, whether as part of the official ASTx docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback